How to grow mint in the garden. Learn about sun requirements, when to plant and harvest, pests and troubleshooting tips.

 What pests does Mint get?

-Spider Mites, Thrips, Aphids, Cutworms, Snails, Slugs
+Pests that can affect Mint include: Spider Mites, Thrips, Aphids, Cutworms, Snails, Slugs.

 Diseases